Navigation Menu

 Academy

-The Academy: An intensive residential eight-week curriculum of intellectual and practical methods toward building a renewed church and society.
+The Academy: An intensive residential eight-week curriculum of religious and cultural studies and life methods (intellectual, social and spirit), for building a renewed church and society.

 Innovations